 The differences between the native and hybrid apps can be clearly made out when we take into consideration the following points into comparison of hybrid vs native apps.

-- Development cost: The development cost is less in the hybrid apps because the apps can be used for multiple platforms with the same code and developers do not have to change code for every other platform.
+- Development Cost: The development cost is less in the hybrid apps because the apps can be used for multiple platforms with the same code and developers do not have to change code for every other platform.

-- Development time: The development time is also less in the case hybrid vs native mobile apps for the same reason of hybrids apps being able to operate cross UI.
+- Development Time: The development time is also less in the case hybrid vs native mobile apps for the same reason of hybrids apps being able to operate cross UI.

 - Functionality: The functionality or the efficiency to function is more in the case of native apps rather than the hybrid apps.

-- User experience: The user is no doubt that user experience is better in the native apps because in a debate of hybrid vs native mobile apps the hybrid mobile apps only have the outline feature of being able to run on various platforms, but they are not very efficient in the ways the native are because when native apps are designed they are designed keeping in mind the intricacies of that particular environment.
+- User Experience: The user is no doubt that user experience is better in the native apps because in a debate of hybrid vs native mobile apps the hybrid mobile apps only have the outline feature of being able to run on various platforms, but they are not very efficient in the ways the native are because when native apps are designed they are designed keeping in mind the intricacies of that particular environment.
 Factors like the screen size, resolution are also sometimes considered and this is one of those major differences between the native and hybrid apps because it just becomes impossible to offer that level of user experience in the hybrid apps with the ability to perform on multiple platforms.

-- Paid and free apps: The native apps because they are more expensive to design and consume more time simultaneously they are generally put up in the category of the paid apps on the respective play stores or app stores.
+- Paid and Free Apps: The native apps because they are more expensive to design and consume more time simultaneously they are generally put up in the category of the paid apps on the respective play stores or app stores.
 The hybrid apps on the other hand can be run on various platforms and thus most of the times they are free apps.

-- Mixing of the features: The users of IOS and Android tend to be very loyal to their platforms as they have gotten used to it and thus while designing a hybrid app you need to take both camps under you and then the features and functions respective to each get mixed which the user of other platform may find him or herself a little hesitant to use.
+- Mixing of the Features: The users of IOS and Android tend to be very loyal to their platforms as they have gotten used to it and thus while designing a hybrid app you need to take both camps under you and then the features and functions respective to each get mixed which the user of other platform may find him or herself a little hesitant to use.

-Despite the differences between the native and hybrid apps, there are various reasons as to why the native and hybrid apps have their own individual importance and in this debate or competition of hybrid vs native mobile apps there can’t be any winner.
+Despite the differences between the native and hybrid apps, there are various reasons as to why the analysis of native and hybrid apps have their own individual importance and in this debate or competition of hybrid vs native mobile apps there can’t be any winner.